How Expensify’s open-source program is powering OpenAI’s next-gen AI engineering benchmarks

 Surprisingly, LLMs performed better at management tasks than direct coding, suggesting that AI may first integrate into software teams as an advisor rather than a coder.

 Expensify is one of the few companies actively integrating freelance engineering into an open-source development model.
-Our contributions program provides an early glimpse into how AI could impact the freelance economy:
+This model allows an early glimpse into how AI could impact the freelance economy:

 Will AI replace freelance engineers, or augment them?